The IKEA effect

-IMPORTANCE IN THE WORLD OF PRODUCT DESIGN
+THE IMPORTANCE OF THE IKEA EFFECT IN PRODUCT DESIGN

 DEFINING THE IKEA EFFECT: